eric-dowty/eric-dowty.github.io/_posts/2015-07-01-emoji-rspec.md

 --require emoji-rspec
 --format hearts
 ```
-Remember to move the --format documentation to the bottom of the .rspec file or the formatting of the emojis may come out a bit off!!!
+Remember to move the '--format documentation' to the bottom of the .rspec file or the formatting of the emojis may come out a bit off!!!

 Next run the test again by entering the following command in the terminal: